oliverklee/ext-seminars/Documentation/UsersManual/RolesRelatedToEventRecords/Index.rst

 **Speakers** are the persons speaking at an event.
 There can be several speakers for an event (and even none).
 The speakers are listed on the event list view and the event single view.
-The speakers currently are not used for any e-mail related activities; so they do not need to have an e-mail address.
+The speakers currently are not used for any email related activities; so they do not need to have an email address.
 If speakers should be able to view the registration lists for their events, their corresponding front-end user needs to be set as event manager for their events.